evnik/XcodeRN/Xcode12Beta2.md

 *   The compiler may use significantly more memory than previous releases, potentially causing compilation to fail on some systems.
 (59908962)

-*   Xcode 12 beta does not include support for using `@main` in place of `UIApplicationMain` or `NSApplicationMain`.
+*   Xcode 12 beta 2 does not include support for using `@main` in place of `UIApplicationMain` or `NSApplicationMain`.
 (60502727, 63291088)

-*   Xcode 12 beta does not infer attributes for Swift function builders from protocol requirements.
+*   Xcode 12 beta 2 does not infer attributes for Swift function builders from protocol requirements.
 (63629316)

-*   Incremental compilation may miscompile when adding a member to a type that is used both in the same file that defines it and in another file.
+*   Incremental compilation may miscompile when adding a member to a type that is used in both the file that defines it and another file.
 (64074744)

     **Workaround**: Add `-disable-fine-grained-dependencies` to the Other Swift Flags build setting, or clean the build folder and recompile.